 and the last two vectors have the weight $(0,0)$.
 Here comes a diagrammatic visualization: $\pi(Y_1)$, $\pi(Y_2)$, $\pi(X_1)$ and $\pi(X_2)$ are again depicted as blue, cyan, red and green arrows.
 But this time the weight space with weight $(0,0)$ is two dimensional, thus it has two basis vectors and the numbers attached to an outgoing arrow from this space denote the multiples of the weight vector, these vectors are mapped on.
 Also an arrow pointing to the weight space with weight $(0,0)$ has an additional number put in parentheses, indicating the first or the second basis vector of the weight space.

-In particle physics the vectors $e_1\otimes\bar e_1,\ldots,e_3\otimes\bar e_3$ are designated as $u\bar u,\ldots,s\bar s$, which again are particles composed of a quark and an anti-quark and are usually called mesons.
+In particle physics the vectors $e_1\otimes\bar e_1,\ldots,e_3\otimes\bar e_3$ are designated as $u\bar u,\ldots,s\bar s$, which again are particles composed of a quark and an anti-quark and are called mesons.
 This notation saves you a lot of writing!

 We have to compute $\pi(Q)u\bar d=(Qu)\bar d+u(\bar Q\bar d)$, which comes down to: $(2/3-1/3)u\bar d$. so the charge of $u\bar d$ is $1/3$.